szabolcs-cs/polycurve/README.md

 ## Summary

 An algorithm that can fit a polynomial curve to noisy points.
-It supports any polynomial order:
+It supports any polynomial order (1=linear, 2=quadratic, etc.):

 ![Polynomial orders 1-5](orders.svg)

-and an adjustable tightness of fit:
+and an adjustable tightness of fit (shown at 3ʳᵈ order):

 ![3ʳᵈ order curve with differing closeness](fit.svg)